notifhy/frontend/privacy.md

 If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us at the email listed in the contact information below.

+## Third-Party Privacy Policies
+Our application contains links to other websites.
+Our Privacy Policy only applies to our website, so if you click on a link to another website, you should read their Privacy Policy.

-## Changes to our privacy policy
+## Changes to our Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, we advise you to review this page periodically for any changes. we will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.

 This policy is not in effect.

 ## How to contact us
-If you have any questions about this application's privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us at attituding@outlook.com or by Attituding#6517 on Discord where possible.
+If you have any questions about this application's Privacy Policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us at attituding@outlook.com or by Attituding#6517 on Discord where possible.